davidgasquez/talks/practical-data.md

 ### My Mistakes

 - Getting the data was easy (Kaggle CSV)
+  - Getting good data quality.
+The more you look into the data the more issues you spot.
 - Working with data was simple
 - Starting a project from the ground up could fix everything
 - Data was enought